kajal-mittal/sorting-algorithms/README.md

 ### Selection Sort:-

+The Selection sort algorithm is based on the idea of finding the minimum or maximum element in an unsorted array and then putting it in its correct position in a sorted array.

 ```
 for (int i = 0; i < arr.length - 1; i++) {
             int min = i;